mathesar-foundation/mathesar-wiki/team/worklogs/kriti.md

 ---

 # Working on
-- Respond to "should we install things on the Postgres DBs" thread
-- Respond to a bunch more emails
 - Set up agenda for tomorrow's meeting
 - Complete product strategy document and update project page on wiki
 - Reorganize and document ongoing responsibilities better